-What is The Pill and how does it work?
+What is the Pill and how do I use it?

-What are the Cons of using The Pill?
+What are the side effects from using the Pill?